 Always ask a potential tenant to provide at least two references from previous places they have lived.
 Prior landlords should be willing to provide any information that is necessary, such as if the tenant paid their monthly rent in a timely manner, if they broke the lease, or if they created any sort of problems while they were occupying the leased property.
 Find out if they will be good renters by asking if the prior landlord received any complaints from neighbors regarding the behavior or the applicant.
 Ask about the length of the tenancy, if they maintained the rental property, and even if the past landlord would consider renting to this person again in the future.
 If necessary, a landlord can check for any previous evictions by checking the applicant’s court history.

 Ask for Personal References

-It is a good idea to ask a potential renter for at least two personal references before you will approve their application.
+It is a good idea to ask potential tenants for at least two personal references before you will approve their application.
 While this may seem excessive, it helps you to get a better understanding of who will be living in the rental property, saving you from the unpleasant experience of having tenants who do not abide by your rules.
 These references can be co-workers or even past roommates.
-By going the extra mile to check personal references, you can save yourself time and even money by ensuring that you have the best renters possible.
+By going the extra mile to check personal references, you can save yourself time and even money by ensuring you have the best renters possible.